FAQ: Frequently Asked Questions About Jury Research

 WHAT DO ALL THESE DIFFERENT NAMES MEAN – MOCK TRIAL, FOCUS GROUP, ETC.?

 The term “focus group” comes from the world of marketing where focus groups have been used to test markets for various products for years.
 A focus group involves testing opening presentations in front of mock jurors who deliberate to a verdict and/or participate in a facilitated discussion.
-The term “mock trial” is often used interchangeably with “focus groups,” but a mock trial may alternatively be short hand for a summary trial or trial simulation, (in which openings, closings, and witnesses are tested in front of mock jurors).
+The term “mock trial” is often used interchangeably with “focus groups,” but a mock trial may alternatively be short hand for a summary trial or trial simulation, (in which openings, closings, and witnesses are tested in front of a mock jury).
 As noted above, caution is required because these terms are used differently by different companies or consultants.
 We have chosen to define our research projects by what we want to accomplish, such as Strategy Development Research and Trial Simulation, which then defines the rationale, the stimuli that will be used, the methods of measurement, and the length and complexity of the exercise.

 WHY DO I NEED A JURY CONSULTANT TO DO RESEARCH – CAN’T I SET IT UP MYSELF?